 The Nimble Fingers Quilters, Inc. is an active, diverse group of dedicated quilters who come together to promote the study, practice and sharing of quilting arts.
 Our work ranges from traditional hand-pieced, hand-quilted bed quilts to machine-pieced, machine-quilted contemporary art quilts.
 Our skills range from experienced masters to enthusiastic beginners.

 Nimble Fingers Quilters meets the first Wednesday of the month, September through June, from 10:00 a.m. to noon.
+Until further notice, all future meetings will be via zoom.
+Meetings will start 30 minutes early to allow social time.
 Our next meeting is:

 If you would like to make a donation to our guild, please send your check to Nimble Fingers Quilters, Inc., PO Box 8101, Gaithersburg, MD 20898.
 We are a 501c3 organization, so contributions are tax deductible.
 Include your return address, if you would like an acknowledgement of your gift for tax purposes.